garethrepton/garethrepton.github.io/_posts/2018-05-16-Reduce Unit Test Friction - Pattern 2 - Abstract External Dependencies.md

 ## When its applicable
 This is most applicable when dealing with non-trivial things that you can't mock, so pretty much anything talking to something external, that hasn't got a mockable interface and therefore cannot simply be replaced in the test.

+Granted DateTime might be a contrived example as you might not really care about the creation date in this case, but its actually quite a good representation of something thats not mockable or controllable , but you might want to control in an isolated way during a test.